NADEE-MJ/FinanceTracker/README.md

 ```

 ### FinanceTrackingAPI features to implement

 1. need to figure out how to remove old access_tokens from blocklist after they expire, maybe through a super user command
-2. add super user or admin functionallity to view all users and all user info, maybe create a custom decorator
+2. add super user or admin functionality to view all users and all user info, maybe create a custom decorator
 3. ability to delete users
 4. ability to change username, email, and password

 ## Future Budget App Features

 I plan on creating this app in dart using flutter, creating back end api now, will implement front-end later.

 ### Budgeting Features to Implement

 1. given monthly income and amount to save/spend in different catagories (food, shopping, rent, etc...) it will show you how much you have to spend each month and where/what to spend it on
     1. manually enter transactions in different accounts
-    2. set recurring payments, deposits, and transcations
+    2. set recurring payments, deposits, and transactions
     3. add different bank/savings/stock/crypto accounts to track different account all in one app
     4. ability to jump ahead month by month to see how much money you will have saved up
 2. ability to add custom spending categories
 3. customize amounts to spend/save by exact amounts or changing %
 4. display a pie/bar chart on home screen to show current monthly spending
-5. can view previoous monthly/yearly spending in pie/bar chart form
+5. can view previous monthly/yearly spending in pie/bar chart form
 6. ability to compare month-to-month and year-to-year spending

 ### Saving Features to Implement

 1. ability to track investments from multiple accounts in one app
     1. manually add investments in stocks and crypto to a different number of accounts
     2. can view accounts individually or with an all account view